 You will need to listen to the sound tracks of the videos using headphones.
 To perceive the effects, you need to have good hearing in both ears.
 If you have a temporary or permanent hearing loss in one ear, the demos won't work for you. (sorry!)
 They also may not work if your headphones or the sound card on your computer are poor quality.
 A number of laptop sound cards in particular "cut corners" when it comes to reproducing some temporal features of sound with great accuracy, which will cause these demos not to work correctly.
+Note also that many wireless bluetooth headphones are not regenerating ITDs properly, so if you use wireless headphones the ITD part of the demo may not work properly either.
 Also if you have the headphone the "wrong way 'round" (i.e. the transducer that is meant to go to the left ear connected to your right ear) then the sound may appear to come from "the wrong side".

 What to observe